 Thai civil procedure does not generally provide for pre-trial disclosure and production of documents is generally limited to those documents that the party will rely on to support its case.
-The rules of the domestic arbitral institutes provide for some degree of pre-trial disclosure and empower the arbitral tribunal to order production of documents, but the arbitral tribunal's willingness to do so is likely to reflect the attitude taken by the Thai courts, which is that it is only likely to order production of specific documents requested by a party and it will not usually entertain 'fishing expedition'-style requests for production of documents.
+The rules of the domestic arbitral institutes provide for some degree of pre-trial disclosure and empower the arbitral tribunal to order production of documents, but the arbitral tribunal's willingness to do so often reflects the attitude taken by the Thai courts, which is that it is only likely to order production of specific documents requested by a party and it will not usually entertain 'fishing expedition'-style requests for production of documents.

 Thai courts are increasingly willing to accept witness statements in respect of evidence, mainly to speed up the procedure, and witness statements are common in arbitral proceedings.
 Traditionally, Thai courts scheduled periodic hearings for taking evidence rather than consecutive hearings.
 Though the Thai courts now try to schedule consecutive hearings where possible, the TAI in particular continues to adopt the practice of scheduling periodic hearings, which can stretch the proceedings over several weeks or even months.
-The low fees for arbitrators conducting TAI arbitrations may also have an impact on the lengthy time frame for completing the arbitration, as the arbitrators may be reluctant to alter their schedules and other commitments to accommodate the arbitral proceedings.

-45 Regulation of activities
+46 Regulation of activities